![]() |

 over.
 Tours are free, as they are of the whole museum, and you can even borrow a

-lightweight folding stool to take round with you.
 Imperial War Museum The name says it all, though it's not just about

 different ways of killing, recently they've become softer, looking at the